-Anyone involved in supporting people (children, young people and adults) with a learning disability must be fully aware of their duty of care, particularly where they may be required to make a decision when the person is unable to make that decision for themselves.
-Duty of care is about always acting in the best interests of others and not acting or failing to act in ways that result in harm.

-This is likely to include ethical issues such as the need to balance a person's safety with their right to independence, knowing how to apply the mental capacity act, enabling people to make their own decisions and defending those decisions and sometimes (where relevant) deciding the best interests for the person deciding the best interests for the person with a learning disability (e.g. when making a decision about consent to treatment).
-It involves recognising that a person's needs and choices may sometimes conflict with the needs or views of others, especially their families and carers.
+Anyone involved in supporting adults (age 16+) with a learning disability must be fully aware of their duty to comply with the supporting laws and legislation.
+In cases of decision making (MCA 2005) this requires the legal position of presumption of capacity in the first instance.
+In some cases this might include ethical issues such as the need to balance a person's safety with their right to autonomy, but knowing how and when to apply the mental capacity act, enabling people to make their own decisions and defending those decisions and sometimes (where relevant) deciding what is in the best interest of a person who has been found to lack the capacity to make a particular decision at a particular time (e.g. if a person is unable to consent to care or treatment) is essential.
+It involves knowing that a person's needs and choices may sometimes conflict with the needs or views of others.

 People with a learning disability may also be vulnerable to situations where they could suffer neglect, harm or exploitation.
-In recent years a number of high profile cases have highlighted distressing examples where there have been failings in the duty of care as documented in the Francis Report (2013)19 and Transforming care: A national response to Winterbourne View Hospital (2012)20.
+In recent years several high-profile cases have highlighted distressing examples where there have been failings in the duty of care as documented in the Francis Report (2013) and Transforming care: A national response to Winterbourne View Hospital (2012).
 These cases serve to highlight the vital importance of raising concerns as soon as possible and continuing to highlight concerns until there is an adequate response.
 Therefore, health and social care staff must be able to recognise and address any areas of concern and have the confidence to speak out when required.